tillchen/personal-website/content/posts/2020-05-26-Secure-and-Dependable-Systems-Notes.md

 4. Service and correct service:
     * Service: the behavior perceived by users; a user is another system that receives service from the service provider.
     * Correct service: the service that implements the system function.

+5. Failure, error, and fault: (Threats)
+    * Failure: service failure, when the delivered service deviates from correct service.
+    * Error: the part of the total state that may lead to subsequent failure.
+    * Fault: the adjudged or hypothesized cause of an error.
+A fault is active when it produces an error, otherwise it's dormant.
+    * Fault -> Error -> Failure.

+6. Dependability:
+    * The ability of a system to deliver service than can justifiably be trusted.
+    * The ability to avoid service failures that are more frequent and more severe than is acceptable.

+7. Dependability attributes:
+    * Availability: readiness to deliver
+    * Reliability: continuity
+    * Safety: no catastrophic consequences
+    * Integrity: no improper alterations
+    * Maintainability: undergo modifications
+    * Confidentiality: no disclosure of info

+8. Security - confidentiality, integrity, and availability.

+9. Means:
+    * Prevention: preventing the occurence or introduction of faults.
+    * Tolerance: avoiding service failures in the presence of faults.
+    * Removal: reducing the number and severity of faults.
+    * Forecasting: estimating the present number, the future incidence, and the likely consequences of faults.

+### Dependability Metrics

 ## Software Engineering Aspects